lake-wg/edhoc/draft-ietf-lake-edhoc.md

 a1 e3 9e ae 7d 5f 8d
 ~~~~~~~~~~~~~~~~~~~~~~~

-From there, the signature can be computed:
+From there, the 64 byte signature can be computed:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Signature_or_MAC_3 (CBOR unencoded) (64 bytes)